ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/code_documentation.md

 Then there is a description of the object that is returned from the function, followed by an example of the functions use.
 Finally, it references a similar related function that might be of interest to the end-user.

-The R example uses a format called [roxygen](https://roxygen2.r-lib.org/).
+The R example uses a format called roxygen [1].
 You should use roxygen formatting to write function documentation as part of R packages.
 If you are documenting functions that are not part of a package, you can use regular code comments.
 However, documenting functions using roxygen syntax is very helpful if you are planning on packaging the code in future and gives a clear and standard structure to your documentation.